cryoTUD/locscale/docs/tutorials/hybrid_locscale.md

 Note that in this case no half map validation can be performed for coordinate and ADP refinement of the hybrid model.

-!!! warning "Use of unfiltered input maps"
+!!! warning "Recommended use of unfiltered input maps"
     Note that using unfiltered maps as input is essential.
 Information beyond the spatial filter cutoff cannot be recovered.

 !!! note "Point group symmetry"